dortamur/satisfactory-uevr-enhancements/README.md

 - [Roadmap](https://github.com/dortamur/satisfactory-uevr-enhancements/wiki/Roadmap)

 If you prefer a video guide, check out the [Setup Guide](https://www.youtube.com/watch?v=Hxy5kKsCVNw) for step-by-step installation, as well as the older [Satisfactory in VR Guide](https://www.youtube.com/watch?v=5PAEs0eoGuk) for how to use the mod once installed.
+**Note: This is an older guide and does not include downloading and installing the required extra UEVR patch!**
 You can also [pop by my twitch channel](https://www.twitch.tv/dortamur) to see the mod in action!

 ## Support this project